 Place and Route

-Place and Route are 2 steps in the automated process of turning some HDL into GDS2 files.
+Place and Route are two steps in the automated process of turning some HDL into GDS2 files.
 We will look at how OpenLane does these steps using the seven segment seconds example.

 I have used my presentation tools to generate these images.